Manoui/website/README.md

 The main findings about this project can be find on the following website: https://manoui.github.io/website/

 ## Methods
+You can find all the steps and methods detailed on the M3 notebook, if you are only interested in a specific part, use the index.

 ### Preprocessing and filtering
 The notebook contains the performed preprocessing steps to obtain an exploitable and trustworthy dataset.
 Univariate analysis was carried out for each covariate to get a better understanding of the data.
 Then, multivariate data analysis will follow to understand the relation between the different covariates associated with a quote.